MythFinance/docs.myth.finance/src/immutability.md

 ### Platform and Node operator Fee Rates

-The platform fee rate value `pltbps` and noderunner fee rate value `nodbps` will be mutable with by the platform operator, 1 week delay before applicablity.
+The platform fee rate value `pltbps` and node runner fee rate value `nodbps` will be mutable with by the platform operator, 1 week delay before applicability.

 Additionally, the updated fee rate value must be within 500 basis points of the previous one (up to +/- 5% rate change at a time)